mc-sdn/MOCS/README.md

 These instructions will guide you through getting the MOCS underway.

+- `Scaling up`<br/>
-Each folder contains data related to a specific controller program as named.<br/>
+Each subfolder in `Scaling up` contains data related to a specific controller program as named.<br/>

-Subfolder naming convention:<br/>
+Leaf-subfolder naming convention:<br/>
-The subfolders are named conventionally in order to provide a preview of the content.
-They are organised by (1) controller program name (ML for MAC-learning witch, FW for stateful firewall and SSH for stateless firewall), and (2) whether the optimisations are on/off: "wBit"/"woBit" stands for with/without efficient state representation, and "wPOR"/"woPOR" for with/without partial-order reduction.
+The end-subfolders are named conventionally in order to provide a preview of the content.
+They are organised by (1) controller program name (ML for MAC-learning witch, FW for stateful firewall and SSH for stateless firewall), and (2) whether the optimisations are on/off: "wBit"/"woBit" stands for with/without efficient state representation, and "wPOR"/"woPOR" for with/without partial-order reduction.<br/>
 File naming convention:<br/>
 The xml input files are also named conventionally and they are organised by (1) controller program name (same format as their immediate parent directory), and (2) topology setup (where mn denotes a network of m switches and n hosts as shown in the topo1.pdf, topo2.pdf files).<br/>
+- `Bugs`<br/>

-In every subfolder there is a query file (por.q) which contains the property.
+In every leaf-subdirectory there is a query file (por.q) which contains the property.

 ### Prerequisites